Tearsheet

 AI Analysis | Feedback

-Mr. Slater has over 30 years of executive experience in the energy industry, holding multinational, investment banking, and operational roles.
-He served as President and Chief Operating Officer of DTE Gas Storage and Pipelines, a wholly-owned midstream subsidiary of DTE Energy, before DT Midstream's spin-off in July 2021.
-Prior to joining DTE Energy in 2011, he was a Vice President at Goldman Sachs from 2010 to 2011.
-His career also includes a role as Managing Director at Nexen Inc. from 2002 to 2010.
-Mr. Slater was involved in the sale of a merchant energy company, where he managed natural gas marketing, to Goldman Sachs.
+David Slater has over 30 years of executive experience in the energy industry.
+He has served as Executive Chairman of DT Midstream since 2026 and Chief Executive Officer since 2021.
+Prior to these roles, he was President and Chief Operating Officer of DTE Gas Storage and Pipelines, a midstream subsidiary of DTE Energy, before DT Midstream's spin-off.
+His career also includes roles as a Vice President at Goldman Sachs and a Managing Director at Nexen Inc.

 Jeff Jewell, Executive Vice President and Chief Financial Officer

-Mr. Jewell is the Executive Vice President and Chief Financial Officer of DT Midstream, Inc. He previously held positions at DTE Energy as Vice President, Treasurer, and Chief Risk Officer, and before that, as Corporate Controller and Chief Accounting Officer.
-His professional background includes financial and risk management leadership roles at Arthur Anderson and Koch Industries.
+Jeff Jewell oversees all financial operations, including capital allocation and investor relations for DT Midstream.
+He previously served as Vice President, Treasurer, and Chief Risk Officer for DTE Energy.
+Before that, he was DTE Energy's Corporate Controller and Chief Accounting Officer.
+His professional background also includes financial and risk management leadership positions with Arthur Andersen and Koch Industries.

 Melissa Cox, Executive Vice President and Chief Administrative Officer